Inside the Albert Hall, Manchester. A site visit, September 2012.

 The hall was closed in July 1969, 9 years after the sudden death of Reverend Collier.
 A farewell service at the hall then led by the Albert Hall brass band we all and the congregation processed across town to the Central Hall headquarters on Oldham Street.

-Albert Hall on Peter Street is due to reopen in 2013, as a restaurant and bar, as part of the ever growing Trof empire.
-The organ will be rehoused.
+Albert Hall on Peter Street is due to reopen briefly in July 2013 for Manchester International Festival then will reopen with general access by February 2014, as a restaurant and bar, as part of the ever growing Trof empire.
+The organ is currently being restored by Jardine Organs.

 The venue also appeared as the backdrop to Rosa Barba’s “Subject to Constant Change" a few months after our initial visit to the site.